Abu al-Abd Ashidaa

-Abu al-Abd Ashidaa is a Syrian rebel commander, believed to be an Aleppo native, and former head of the Aleppo-based Army of Aleppo rebel coalition that included several Syrian rebel groups including various Free Syrian Army factions as well as Ahrar al-Sham and the Levant Front.
+Abu al-Abd Ashidaa is a Syrian rebel commander, Aleppo native, and former head of the Aleppo-based Army of Aleppo rebel coalition that included several Syrian rebel groups including various Free Syrian Army factions as well as Ahrar al-Sham and the Levant Front.

 Background

 Ashidaa was the commander of the Ashidaa Mujahideen Brigade which was first publicly noticed in 2014, however the Ashidaa Mujahideen Brigade was established in 2012, with his brother Abu Ahmad al-Halabi, he was also associated with Suqour al-Sham and served as Suqour al-Sham's religious advisor.
-In 2013 the group joined Ahrar al-Sham and remained part of it until defecting from the Ahrar al-Sham in 2016 in response to Ahrar al-Sham's involvement in Operation Euphrates Shield which drew manpower away from Aleppo to other areas in northern Syria to fight ISIL and the Syrian Democratic Forces alongside the Turkish military, despite several recent loses in Aleppo to pro-government forces in the area at the time.
+In 2013 the group joined Ahrar al-Sham and remained part of it until defecting from Ahrar al-Sham in 2016 in response to Ahrar al-Sham's involvement in Operation Euphrates Shield which drew manpower away from Aleppo to other areas in northern Syria to fight the Islamic State and the Syrian Democratic Forces alongside the Turkish military, despite several recent losses in Aleppo to pro-government forces in the area at the time.
 The group was based in the Sukkari area of Aleppo and has been accused of flogging individuals for not attending Friday prayers.

-After the flogging incident, Ahrar al-Sham denied involvement in it, causing the Ashidaa Mujahideen Brigade to temporarily leave Ahrar al-Sham for Harakat Fajr ash-Sham al-Islamiya, however the group later rejoined Ahrar al-Sham.
+After the flogging incident, Ahrar al-Sham denied involvement in it, causing the Ashidaa Mujahideen Brigade to temporarily leave Ahrar al-Sham for Harakat Fajr ash-Sham al-Islamiya.
+However the group later rejoined Ahrar al-Sham.

 During his leadership over the Ashidaa brigade which was part of Ahrar al-Sham, he attracted Egyptian recruits based in rural Aleppo who organized Dawah campaigns, including Abu Yaqdhan al-Masri who later became a prominent religious official in Hayat Tahrir al-Sham.